Established in 1976, the Department of Archives and Manuscripts collects

 Episcopal Church in Alabama, the Civil Rights Movement in Alabama, Jewish

-history and life in Alabama, and the Environmental Movement in Alabama.
+history and life in Alabama, LGBTQ history and life in Alabama, and the Environmental Movement in Alabama.
 The

 department’s holdings include the papers of government officials, businesses and